 Qatar Airways offers pajamas on overnight medium- and long-haul flights, while Etihad and Emirates only offer them in First Class.

 Qatar Airways and Emirates offer duvets on medium-haul flights (to increase sleeping comfort), while Etihad only offers them on long-haul flights.

-Etihad’s Airbus A380s & Dreamliner B787s feature an extremely elegant decor in their Business Class cabins, while Qatar’s A380, B787, and A350 cabins are very chic with a red/white theme.
+Etihad’s Airbus A380s and Dreamliner B787s feature exquisite decor in their Business Class cabins, while Qatar’s A380, B787, and A350 cabins are very chic with a red/white theme.
 Emirates features slightly gaudy interiors, with lots of walnut veneer, gold trim, and pearlized plastic.

 You need to take the aircraft type into account when booking a flight on one of the 3 Middle Eastern carriers.
 The best wide-body Business Class layout & seats are (in order from excellent to average):

 - Etihad B787/A380

 - Qatar B777